-Users & groups
+Users & roles

-As an admin, you can manage users, groups, and permissions or you can let users create their own accounts through signup with an SSO authentication provider.
+As an admin, you can manage users, Groups, and permissions or you can let users create their own accounts through signup with an SSO authentication provider.

 Roles